-Our Museum took over the management of the Collection in 1998 and at once systematically we begun work fulfilling the donators' wishes.
-Ihe former Head of the Collection, Marijan Susovski, worked intensively from the very start on processing the donated works and preparation for their public presentation.
-Already in 2000 the Collection has opened to the public.
+Our Museum took over the management of the Collection in 1998 and at once systematically we began work fulfilling the donators' wishes.
+The former Head of the Collection, Marijan Susovski, worked intensively from the very start on processing the donated works and preparing for their public presentation.
+Already in 2000, the Collection opened to the public.
 Soon after we began with the publishing activity as well.
-I should mention at least books Gravitational Drawing (2001) and the Collection monograph (2003).
-Parallel to these projects, we had also extensively worked on the construction and rebuilding of the Collection and the house itself with the goal of interior remodeling and improving of the conditions for a quality gallery showing.
+I should mention at least the books Gravitational Drawing (2001) and the Collection monograph (2003).
+Parallel to these projects, we had also extensively worked on the construction and rebuilding of the Collection and the house itself with the goal of interior remodeling and improvement of the conditions for a quality gallery showing.
 Meanwhile, the Collection had grown continuously with donations from various authors and so did our ambition.
-To the garden, in its southern corner of the property, working together with the City of Zagreb, we added a small triangular plot of land which gave architect Richter an opportunity to design a sculpture park. we introduced other smaller improvements – separate entry for the visitors, the curator room and facility storage area.
-With the arrival of fellow curators Ivana Kancir and Vesna Meštrić, the operations extended into education programs – a web-page was designed, and as one of our more successful actions we should at least mention the interactive, both educational and entertaining, CD-ROM Vi to and Nada.
-Also, Ms Nada Kareš Richter bequeathed to the Collection the complete archives and author's persona/library and that material will help us in the best possible way summarize the artist's legacy.
+To the garden, in its southern corner of the property, working together with the City of Zagreb, we added a small triangular plot of land which allowed architect Richter to design a sculpture park. we introduced other smaller improvements – separate entry for the visitors, the curator room, and facility storage area.
+With the arrival of fellow curators Ivana Kancir and Vesna Meštrić, the operations extended into education programs – a web page was designed, and as one of our more successful actions, we should at least mention the interactive, both educational and entertaining, CD-ROM Vito and Nada.
+Also, Ms. Nada Kareš Richter bequeathed to the Collection the complete archives and the author's persona/library and that material will help us in the best possible way to summarize the artist's legacy.

-Richter Collection is placed in a residential home that Richter build for the needs both private and professional on the ground level, which today hosts the permanent exhibition, there was a studio, while the living area in the upper story, with its limited space, satisfied the private needs of a two-member family.
-Riža was very attentive to the breathing space for companionship with his friends, collaborators and like minded… The big table on the upper terrace that offers a view of the city, the patio in the garden with a grill and the bocce lane – everything was designed to quickly and comfortably accommodate a larger party of guests.
-A simple and logical ground plan of the prefab, but by Richter's interventions, individualized residential house, marvelously located in the verdant western portion of the city, has made our task of converting it into a public space that much easier.
+Richter Collection is placed in a residential home that Richter build for the needs of both private and professional on the ground level, which today hosts the permanent exhibition, there was a studio, while the living area in the upper story, with its limited space, satisfied the private needs of a two-member family.
+Riža was very attentive to the breathing space for companionship with his friends, collaborators, and like-minded… The big table on the upper terrace that offers a view of the city, the patio in the garden with a grill, and the bocce lane – everything was designed to quickly and comfortably accommodate a larger party of guests.
+A simple and logical ground plan of the prefab, but by Richter's interventions, an individualized residential house, marvelously located in the verdant western portion of the city, has made our task of converting it into a public space that much easier.
 The collection functions well in the basic museum science sense.
-However, if we are too preserve and present the collection even better, allowing the access to visitors with disability – we must repair the house threatened by constant land slides, and also must add features such as an elevator that would make possible the direct access from Vrhovec street or the smaller summer stage.
+However, if we are to preserve and present the collection even better, allowing access to visitors with disability – we must repair the house threatened by constant landslides, and also must add features such as an elevator that would make possible direct access from Vrhovec street or the smaller summer stage.
 However, the project designed with these objectives in mind by architects Ana Marija Babić-Poljanec and Dunja Mandić from the Architecture Institute – will most likely have to wait for better times.'

-Continually collaborating with the artist on this Collection, during time we developed a mutual trust and respect.
-The memories of the manner of work, thinking and for ever optimistic, creative energies of Richter, remain for as an impetus and a legacy for each future probing activity of the ideal, architectural and artistic legacy of Richter's work and his overall importance for the contemporary Croatian architecture and art.
+Continually collaborating with the artist on this Collection, during the time we developed mutual trust and respect.
+The memories of the manner of work, thinking, and forever optimistic, creative energies of Richter, remain as an impetus and a legacy for each future probing activity of the ideal, architectural and artistic legacy of Richter's work and his overall importance for the contemporary Croatian architecture and art.

-Vjenceslav Richter was an architect, urban planner, painter, printmaker, sculptor, scenographer, magazine editor, design theoretician and experimentalist in the visual field.
+Vjenceslav Richter was an architect, urban planner, painter, printmaker, sculptor, scenographer, magazine editor, design theoretician, and experimentalist in the visual field.
 He was interested in mathematics and geometry; was an active culture worker (as we would call it nowadays) in various areas.
-Riža, until his last breath, had dedicated his lift to the creative exploration of visual phenomena and unifying of visual disciplines, but also always remained a cordial and endearing human being willing to help with his support and advice.
-Through our work, I understood that he did not accept delays and unspecified deadlines, nor expression "impossible" – and I also knew that, when we'd see each other and discussed issues, we will be talking of something new, of a new project.
-For him of great importance remained the written and expressed thought regarding the continuity of EXAT movement's ideas: "As long as there are ATeliers which EXperiment, there will he EXATwherever we might find ourselves."
-For him this thought was a guideline that might not have been agreed upon by other members of the group.
-However, it helped him create a balanced opus in which each new experiment, each subsequent work in a new medium, added another individual pebble in the mosaic of what could he called an experimental studio.
-Once, recalling the beginning of the group EXAT, Richter mentioned a lucky circumstance that helped him, Ivan Picelj and Saša Srnec, all of them young artists at the time, find a workspace.
-A friend, architect Branko Bon, decided to move to Belgrade and leave behind his studio in Gajeva Street.
-Since the owner of the studio Alexander Freudenreich had no need of the space – Richter and Picelj moved in.
+Riža, until his last breath, had dedicated his life to the creative exploration of visual phenomena and unifying of visual disciplines, but also always remained a cordial and endearing human being willing to help with his support and advice.
+Through our work, I understood that he did not accept delays and unspecified deadlines, nor the expression "impossible" – and I also knew that, when we'd see each other and discuss issues, we will be talking about something new, of a new project.
+For him of great importance remained the written and expressed thought regarding the continuity of the EXAT movement's ideas: "As long as there are ATeliers which EXperiment, there will he EXATwherever we might find ourselves."
+For him, this thought was a guideline that might not have been agreed upon by other members of the group.
+However, it helped him create a balanced opus in which each new experiment, each subsequent work in a new medium, added another individual pebble in the mosaic of what could be called an experimental studio.
+Once, recalling the beginning of the group EXAT, Richter mentioned a lucky circumstance that helped him, Ivan Picelj, and Saša Srnec, all of them young artists at the time, find a workspace.
+A friend, architect Branko Bon, decided to move to Belgrade and leave behind his studio on Gajeva Street.
+Since the owner of the studio Alexander Freudenreich did not need the space – Richter and Picelj moved in.
 Srnec, who at the time still lived with his parents, soon spend whole days with them in the studio.
 Thanks to that lucky common "renting" later emerged EXAT group – one of the most important artistic groups of the second half of the 20th century.
-EXAT's and, later, New Tendencies' struggle for freedom in art, struggle for the abstract art and freedom of experiment in the area of the visuals, their insisting on the interdisciplinary visual arts, introducing of the non-traditional materials and machines into a work of art; their desire for interaction and a slew of other demands, for the first time introduced into Croatian art by members of the EXAT, resulted in the individually first-rate opuses, and at the same time left an indelible impression in the whole visual culture of Croatia – from print making and product design to architecture and urban planning.
+EXAT's and, later, New Tendencies' struggle for freedom in art, struggle for abstract art, and freedom of experiment in the area of the visuals, their insisting on the interdisciplinary visual arts, introducing the non-traditional materials and machines into a work of art; their desire for interaction and a slew of other demands, for the first time introduced into Croatian art by members of the EXAT, resulted in the individually first-rate opuses, and at the same time left an indelible impression in the whole visual culture of Croatia – from printmaking and product design to architecture and urban planning.